enesinan/makemehapii/README.md

 * End-to-end Code Hygiene — hapi requires the most secure settings to manage, control, and distribute code, including 2FA for all contributors.
 * Secure Defaults, Updated Regularly — every hapi component comes with the most secure defaults out-of-the-box.
 Along with protecting server load with payload limits and request timeouts, hapi blocks error messages that could leak information or echo back exploits.
+* Integrated Authorization and Authentication Architecture — the most comprehensive authorization and authentication API available in a Node framework.
+*

 # LICENSE